tutara/tutara-syntax/docs/operators.md

 bar /= 11
 ```

-## Pow assign
+## Exponentiation assign

-Pow assign can be used to power levy a variable by an value and directly assigning the new value to itself.
+Exponentiation assign can be used to power levy a variable by an value and directly assigning the new value to itself.

 __Example__
 ```ttr